-So this is what I have plotted n versus x the depth direction, so n this is higher index this is lower index n L, lower index higher index, lower index, but it is a periodic refractive index variation.
-But you can change the period which is called a chirped grating, so we will discuss about this later chirped grating which simply means the period is changing with x, and you can design chirped gratings which reflected over a wide band.

-If you see those of you who are familiar with Bragg gratings, if you see a perfectly periodic reflectivity of perfectly, so what I am plotting is R here versus wavelength lambda, then the reflection curve looks like this for a perfectly periodic square wave.
-But if you chirp it then this band can get widened and you can it is possible to design wideband reflectors using chirped grating, so some designs also include this.

-But one has to see whether one would like to go for this or not depends on the application, if the application demands then only one would go, otherwise the cost of the device will go up any additional layers any additional fabrication process will add to the cost of the device.
-Therefore, only in such cases where you really need very high efficiencies one goes for such designs.
+By choosing d of, right now if you take a periodic structure the refractive index variation would look like this.
+So, this is the up, what I have plotted is n versus x the depth direction.
+So, n this is higher index this is lower index, n l.
+Lower index higher index lower index but, it is a periodic refractive index variation.
+But, you can change the period which is called a chirped grating, a chirped grating.
+So, we will discuss about this later.
+Chirped grating, which simply means the period, is changing with x and you can design a chirped grating which reflects over a wide band.
+If you see the, those of you are familiar with the Bragg ratings, if you see a perfectly periodic reflectivity of a perfectly.
+So, what I am plotting is r here versus wavelength lamda, then the reflection curve looks like this for a perfectly periodic square wave.
+But, if you chirp it then this band get widened and you can it is possible to design wide band reflectors, using chirped grating.
+So, some designs also include this but, one has to see whether one would go for this or not depends on the application.
+If the application demands, if the application demands then only one would go otherwise the cost of the device will go up.

-One last point which I wanted to mention here was that as you can see we have discussed this that light that is coming out comes only up to a cone, because beyond that it undergoes total internal reflection, light within this cone will only come out rest of it will get totally internally reflected.
-There is a technique which is called texturizing, this was discovered much later texturizing the surface.
+Any additional layers, any additional fabrication process will add to the cost of the device therefore, only in such cases where you really need very high efficiencies one goes for such designs.
+One last point which I wanted to mention here was that, as you can see we have discuss this that light that is coming out comes only up to a cone because beyond that it undergoes total internal reflection.
+Light within this cone will only come out.
+Rest of it will get totally internally reflected.
+There is a technique which is called texturing.
+This was discovered much later.
+Texturing the surface, texturing the surface.
+In surface emitting LED the efficiency can be enhanced by texturing the surface.

-In surface emitting LEDs the efficiency can be enhanced by texturizing the surface, what is this texturizing?
-So this is basically making the surface uneven in simple terms it is nothing but making the surface uneven texturizing, and that increases the efficiency.
+What is the texturing?
+So, this basically making the surface uneven.
+In simple terms it is nothing but, making the surface uneven.
+Texturing and that increases the efficiency.

-So you have let me show this, so here is a plane surface then you have light which is coming up to this goes grazing, which means any angle which is higher than that will get totally internally reflected, and an angle lower than this will come out that is considering a perfectly plane surface.
-Suppose, I damage the surface texturing I mean deliberately I make the surface just I am exaggerating, so let us say I have a surface which is like this.

-In this case this is not true because a ray of light in this particular case, see here it is hitting this interface not at critical angle because the surface itself is like this, and therefore, this can simply pass through, because of the nature of the surface because of the corrugations in the surface most of the light will get scattered and pass through.
-So you could have light passing very easily through such a substrate.
+So, you have let me show this so here is a plain surface then, you have light which is coming up to this goes gracing which means, any angle which is higher than that will get totally internally reflected and an angle lower than this will come out.
+That is considering a perfectly plain surface.
+Suppose, I damage the surface, texture I mean deliberately.
+I make the surface.
+Just say I am exaggerating so let us say, I have a surface which is like this.
+In this case this is not true because a ray of light in this particular case see here, it is hitting this interface not at critical angle because the surface itself is like this and therefore, this can simply pass through because of the nature of the surface because of the corrugations in the surface most of the light will get scattered and pass through.
+So, you could have light passing very easily through such a substrate.